 (1) be in writing;

-(2) The court may dismiss a motion filed under this section without a hearing if the court finds that:
+(f) The court may dismiss a motion filed under this section without a hearing if the court finds that:

 (2) The court shall state the reasons for its ruling on the record.

 (h) A movant in a proceeding under this section has the burden of proof.